BradleyA/docker-security-infrastructure/ssh/README.md

     uadmin@two
     uadmin@two-rpi3b
     uthree@three
+    utwo@two

-    To remove a host from /home/uadmin/.ssh/authorized_keys file:
+        To remove a host from /home//uadmin/.ssh/authorized_keys file:

         REMOVE_HOST='<user_name>@<host_name>'
-	grep -v $REMOVE_HOST /home/uadmin/.ssh/authorized_keys > /home/uadmin/.ssh/authorized_keys.new
+        grep -v $REMOVE_HOST /home//uadmin/.ssh/authorized_keys > /home//uadmin/.ssh/authorized_keys.new
-	mv /home/uadmin/.ssh/authorized_keys.new /home/uadmin/.ssh/authorized_keys
+        mv /home//uadmin/.ssh/authorized_keys.new /home//uadmin/.ssh/authorized_keys

-    Check if all files in /home/uadmin/.ssh directory are owned by uadmin.
+        Check if all files in /home//uadmin/.ssh directory are owned by uadmin.
 If files are not owned by uadmin then list them below:

         Check if uadmin private key and public key are a matched set (identical) or not a matched set (differ):

     Files /dev/fd/63 and /dev/fd/62 are identical

-    ./check-user-ssh.sh 148 [INFO]:  Done.
+    2019-04-15T12:17:11.573398-05:00 (CDT) six-rpi3b.cptx86.com ./check-user-ssh.sh[17204] 3.241.693 243 uadmin 10000:10000 [INFO]  Operation finished.

 ## ssh Hints